As a Memphis bankruptcy attorney, people come in and out of my office all the time distressed with high, sometimes dangerously-high, credit card debt.

 And now, at our Memphis bankruptcy firm, you can stop wage garnishment with no money down.
 We offer a program to help you file now and pay later through a repayment plan.

-If you’re considering filing for bankruptcy or if you have any questions, please contact us today, either online or by calling us at (901) 327-2100 and one of our experienced Memphis bankruptcy attorneys will be happy to speak with you about your situation, free of charge.
+If you’re considering filing for bankruptcy or if you have any questions, please contact us today, either online or by calling us at (901) 327-2100 and one of our experienced bankruptcy lawyers Memphis, TN places its trust in will be happy to speak with you about your situation, free of charge.